-According to DevOps report, organizations can roll-out software modules 200 times more frequently by effectively using DevOps than any other methodology.
+According to DevOps report, organizations can roll out software modules 200 times more frequently by effectively using DevOps than any other methodology.
 IT companies spend 50% of less time on correcting the security issues and 22% less time on unplanned work.

 DevOps is a clipped compound of Software Product Engineering and Information Technology Operations.

 Nearly 47% of the companies have already adopted DevOps and 33% are planning to adopt during the next two years.
-The highest level of adoption for DevOps
+The highest level of adoption for DevOps are in IT services and Retail following by Healthcare and Finance.

 The ISVs, startups, enterprises, established companies who requires to develop software product quickly can get the benefit of receiving product on time with the help of DevOps.
 Continuous Release, Deployment and Delivery of the modules ensures faster time-to-market which directly results in improving ROI.
 Faster development leading to frequent scheduled release enables organizations to identify and resolve issues immediately through Greater Reliability and Stability.
 Efficient Operations can be achieved as unnecessary waiting time or process overhead is reduced through continuous improvement.
 The bottleneck can be reduced by blurring the line between development and operations and mingling the skills.
 These are few features which can be truly helpful to the Product Manager.

 Time and time again, organizations like Amazon are on record of making changes to production every 11.6 seconds on average in May of 2011.
 Google services release versions multiple times a week, and almost everything in Google is developed on mainline.
-Other companies like Netflix, Facebook, Twitter also engage
+Other companies like Netflix, Facebook, Twitter also engage in methodologies like DevOps and Continuous Delivery.

 Neither DevOps commences with Dev nor ends with Ops.
 It starts with Planning.

-Kick-off your ambitious product ideation with the right planning.
-Feel free to write to us at email@example.com to discuss more on DevOps.
+Kick off your ambitious product ideation with the right planning.
+Feel free to write to us at firstname.lastname@example.org to discuss more on DevOps.